appium/appium-xcuitest-driver/docs/guides/wda-slowness.md

 ### Solutions

 - Reduce the size of the app hierarchy using the [snapshotMaxDepth setting](../reference/settings.md).
-  Note that you won't see nested elements in the source tree whose nesting level is lower than the given size.
+  Note that you won't see nested elements in the source tree whose nesting level is greater than the given size.
 - Retrieve the page source without "expensive" attributes using the [mobile: source](../reference/execute-methods.md#mobile-source) method with